 One of the reasons the original Broadway production was such a rip-roaring success was the performance of Robert Preston in the title role.
-It’s hard to imagine the element of surprise that played a part in how highly praised this actor was when the show premiered.
-Having only recently returned to the stage (his first love) after twenty years of making films in Hollywood, the theatre-trained Preston had first been discovered at the age of nineteen at the Pasadena Playhouse.
+It’s hard to imagine the element of surprise that played a part in how highly praised this actor was when the show premiered six decades ago.
+Having only recently returned to the stage after twenty years of making films in Hollywood, the theatre-trained Preston had first been discovered at the age of nineteen at the Pasadena Playhouse.
 Quickly signed to a Paramount contract, he had no say over what films he appeared in for the next two decades.
-Frustrated, he chucked it all, moved to New York and managed parts in nine shows over six seasons between 1951 and 1957.
-Not only was The Music Man his first musical on Broadway it was his first musical!
+Frustrated, he chucked it all, moved to New York for the first time in his life, and managed parts in nine shows over six seasons between 1951 and 1957.
+Not only was The Music Man his first musical on Broadway, it was his first musical!
 And what a natural he was.

 And in Barbara Cook, whose Marian Paroo was her one and only Tony Award, the production had the best ingenue of her day (and perhaps any other).
-When she died in 2017, her memorial at Lincoln Center took place on the 60th anniversary of Music Man’s opening night.
-It wasn’t lost on any of the attendees, of which I was one.
-What a powerful and beautiful talent she was.
+The irony that yesterday was her memorial at Lincoln Center, and today is the sixtieth anniversary of the opening night of one her most important roles, is not lost on me.

-By 1957, Meredith Willson was already a highly successful composer and musical director.
-He had first been approached about writing a musical by the producing team of Cy Feuer and Ernie Martin, themselves responsible for some of the best musicals of the 50s and 60s (Guys and Dolls and How to Succeed among them).
+Meredith Willson, a successful composer and musical director, had first been approached about writing a musical by the producing team of Cy Feuer and Ernie Martin.
 For six long years, efforts to find investors proved next to impossible.
 Willson was driven to try many iterations (and even titles).
-The Silver Triangle was one that stuck for a while, as did the character of Winthrop, a spastic child in a wheelchair.
+The Silver Triangle was one that stuck for awhile, as did the character of Winthrop, a spastic child in a wheelchair.
 Of course that changed, as we have all come to know him as the young boy with the lisp.
-Willson covers all of this in his book, But He Doesn’t Know the Territory, published in 1959, which is a wonderful read and available via Amazon on Kindle for $9.99.
+Willson covers all of this in his book But He Doesn’t Know the Territory, published in 1959, which is a wonderful read.

-Morton DaCosta, with hits like No Time for Sergeants and Auntie Mameunder his belt came on board, put the dazzling Onna White in charge of choreography, and the rest is history.
+Morton DaCosta, with hits like No Time for Sargents and Auntie Mame under his belt came on board to direct, and the rest is history.
 The Music Man ran for 1,375 performances.
-Next to My Fair Lady, it is the longest running musical that opened in the 1950s.
-And, of course, it made (in my humble opinion) the greatest translation from the stage to film of any of the Golden Age of Broadway musicals.
-That Robert Preston got to repeat the role was instrumental (put intended) and is the person responsible for the whole reason I even write these columns.
+Besides My Fair Lady, the longest running musical that opened in the 1950s.